coke/perl6-roast-data/README.md

 # How to Help

-## rakudo.parrot
+## rakudo

 The most complete implementation/vm combination, any failures here are from a regression, or from a newly added or changed test that doesn't pass.
 In either case, please open an RT (email to rakudobug at perl dot org), get a ticket number, and fudge the test, giving the ticket #.

-## rakudo.jvm

-rakudo.jvm is nearly passing 100% of the spec tests, but is not completely fudged yet - Any fudges marked "rakudo.jvm" will eventually need tickets opened in RT (same as for rakudo.parrot), or to be fixed.
-Any failures should be
-considered under development.
-Tickets can also be opened for those as well - if you open a ticket, please fudge the test and add the RT # to the ticket.
+There are 3 backends (parrot, jvm, and moar), and a test may fail on any or all of these backends.
+Be sure to mark the ticket in RT with the appropriate vm, and only fudge the test for the appropriate backend.
+(#?rakudo for all backends, #?rakudo.jvm for, e.g. the JVM backend)

 ## pugs

-Since Pugs is in maintenance mode, any new tests are not likely to get a patch to work; To keep Pugs green, any failing tests should be fudged.
-For most tests, this involves prefixing the test
-with:

-    #?pugs todo

-If this still doesn't allow the test file to complete, change the todo to a skip - this requires a reason; either put in the error diagnostic or the word "parsefail", e.g.:

-    #?pugs skip 'No compatible multi variant found: "&is"'

-If you still can't get a test file to pass, drop by #perl6 on freenode.

 ## niecza

-Niecza is in maintenance mode, but unlike pugs, may still get some bug fixes.
+These versions are in maintenance mode.
-Any tests that are not passing need a ticket opened in https://github.com/sorear/niecza/issues, and then need to be fudged with a reference to that ticket number.
+Any tests that are not passing should be fudged with a todo if possible, or a skip if necessary.